Feiyu-Yao/Feiyu-Yao1.github.io/index.md

   </tr>
 </table>

+Research Interest: Artificial Intelligent, Intelligent Robots, Multi-modal tasks, , Navigation Planning.

 Courses in Columbia University: Machince Learning, Reinforcement Learning, Evolutionary Algorithm, Intro to robotics, Intro to control, Robot Studio.

-## Project in Westlake University
+## Research Project
-1: Few-shot Domain Adaptation for IMU Denoising: With a paper in arxiv.
-Using Meta-learning and reference the DCNN structure when dealing with the sequence data.
+1: Few-shot Domain Adaptation for IMU Denoising: Present a few-shot domain adaptation strategy and a few-shot domain adaption framework with embedding module, restructor module and generator module.
+They can effectively achieve accurate angular velocity error among multiple IMUs and robots without specially training the parameters for each of them.
+Verified on open dataset, car robot and quadruped robot.
+The generalization performance is better than the state of art methods.